AlenFredaric/Dish-Management-Dashboard/README.md

 Culinary Control Center is a premium restaurant administration dashboard that enables real-time menu management.
 Administrators can instantly publish or archive dishes while all connected clients receive updates via WebSockets, creating a seamless and responsive experience.

-The interface features an immersive glassmorphism design, animated components, and a modern user experience inspired by premium SaaS dashboards.
+The interface features an immersive glassmorphism design, animated components, and a modern user experience inspired by premium SaaS dashboard's.

 ---